 To begin, there are powerful currents of human intention.
 People gather together in a workshop or class with the sincere desire to explore.
 Already, that’s enormous.
 A group intention of this sort can’t help but provide interesting developments.
 Add to that the infinite variation and combination of motivations for participating -- each person brings a mixture of considerations that are at once personal, cultural, political, familial, philosophical and spiritual -- and you have a potent brew for adventure.

 To watch as this internal cacophony settles down into the simplicity of painting is quite extraordinary.
 The intensity and agitation is not lost or erased; it’s channeled into one metaphorical act -- choosing color and applying it to paper.
 Everyone is there in the same place at the same time, held in the surprise of what’s about to appear next.
-In these moments, I know beyond doubt that all is as it should be, and that the various difficulties and challenges that will arise in the course of this exploration will be part of a larger whole, directed by an intelligence that if not knowable, is infinitely trustable -- in short, that we are in good hands.
+In these moments, I know beyond doubt that all is as it should be, and that the various difficulties and challenges that will arise in the course of this exploration will be part of a larger whole, directed by an intelligence that if not knowable, is infinitely trustable.
+In short, we are in good hands.

 Trusting the Gift We Are Given